itrocks/class-use/README.md

 - T_IMPLEMENTS: the class appears into an `implements` statement of another class declaration
 - T_INSTANCEOF: the class appears after an `instanceof` statement
 - T_INSTEADOF: the class appears after an `insteadof` statement
-- T_NAMESPACE: the class is used as a `namespace` name;
-  only namespaces that match a class will be set
 - T_NAMESPACE_USE: the class appears into a namespace `use` statement for import;
   only statements that match a class will be set
 - T_NEW: the class is used to instantiate an object